 Who are Responsible Employees?

 Employees with administrative or supervisory responsibilities on campus or who have been designated as Campus Security Authorities,* are considered Responsible Employees.
 This includes, for example, members of the Board of Trustees, the Chancellor, Vice Chancellors, Deans, Directors, Department Chairs, Coaches, Student Affairs professionals (including Resident Advisors), and faculty who serve as advisors to student groups.
-Sworn officers in UNC Department of Public Safety are also Responsible Employees.
+Sworn officers in UNC Police Department are also Responsible Employees.
 Confidential Resources such as CAPS staff, the Gender Violence Services Coordinator, the University Ombuds Office staff, and Campus Health Services staff are not Responsible Employees.
 A full list of Responsible Employees can be found here.

 What does a Responsible Employee do?